 In this tutorial, we will learn what is Sanity Testing and Smoke Testing in Software Testing.
 We will also learn the key differences between Sanity and Smoke testing with simple examples.

-Most of the times we get confused between the meaning of Sanity testing and Smoke testing.
-First of all, these two testing are way “different” and are performed during different stages of a testing cycle.
+Most of the times we get confused between the meaning of Sanity Testing and Smoke Testing.
+First of all, these two testings are way “different” and are performed during different stages of a testing cycle.

 What You Will Learn:

 - Sanity Testing Vs Regression Testing

 - Smoke Testing Examples

 - Importance In SCRUM Methodology

 - Smoke Test Cycle